jts272/pp2-license-to-quiz/docs/README.md

 ### User Stories Testing

-Let's examine how these goals have been acheived:
+Let's examine how these goals have been achieved:

 - Client Goals:
   - To provide entertainment for franchise fans
-    - Fully fucntional quiz app based on historical franchise lore
+    - Fully functional quiz app based on historical franchise lore
   - To project a visual impression in-keeping with fan expectations
     - Design cues take from official online presence
   - For users to engage with the IP
     - Users can engage with the lore to improve their score.
-If questions are unfamilliar, they might want to watch the corresponding movie
+If questions are unfamiliar, they might want to watch the corresponding movie

 - First Time Visitor Goals:
   - To find site navigation evident